12 Side Effects Of Mushrooms On Your Health (Must Know)

 A Word Of Caution

 Though the mushrooms are rich in iron, zinc and other nutrients, it should be taken in limited quantities in our daily routine.
 Of the 1, 40,000 species of mushrooms available in the world today, only 10 percent are safe and edible.
 Some of the poisonous mushrooms are amanita pantherina, entoloma and chlorophyllum molybdites.
-Don’t wait for symptoms to occur, when you have eaten a poisonous one.
-It is also important to choose the correct mushrooms and cook them well.
+The list of Shiitake mushrooms benefits is long, but it should be consumed in adequate amounts to avoid adverse reactions.

 Infographic: Other Serious Side Effects Of Mushrooms You Should Know